Basic push (uses ./Dockerfile in current directory)

 Publish or Unpublish an Image

 Images are private by default.
-Publishing an image lets other authenticated Prime users use it in sandboxes with your user/team ID, image name, and tag.
+Publishing an image lets other authenticated Prime users use it in sandboxes with the prime/ reference shown by prime images list.

 prime images publish myapp:v1.0.0